GDI Injector Cleaning and Flow Testing

-This item includes service for one GDI injector Injector.
+This item includes cleaning and flow testing service for one GDI injector Injector.
 Please set the quantity to the number of injectors you need serviced.

 Service with Injector-Rehab for a GDI Injector WILL test your injector at the actual operating pressure unlike most every other company offering this service.
 Others will claim that they can service them on their port injection machines.
 This is a partial truth.
 They may be able to drive the injector and see a spray pattern at lower pressures, but this does NOT tell them the information they need to determine if an injector is actually good.